-4.4 Prediction of weed seed establishment as affected by various management strategies
+3.4 Prediction of weed seed establishment as affected by various management strategies

-Phillips et al (1994) identified three key factors for which information is needed for quarantine decision making on the probability of pest establishment:
+Phillips et al. (1994) identified three key factors for which information is needed for quarantine decision-making on the probability of pest establishment:

-- a) a particular pest is likely to present in the shipment; - b) it is likely to pass the quarantine barrier, (ie. undetected by conventional sampling procedures) and: - c) the pest has a high potential to establish and spread in Australia.
+- a) a particular pest is likely to present in the shipment; - b) it is likely to pass the quarantine barrier (i.e. undetected by conventional sampling procedures) and; - c) the pest has a high potential to establish and spread in Australia.

 In the current analysis, the presence of these factors have been established and supported by published data.
-Some other parameters that would effect the establishment potential of quarantine weeds are reviewed below.
+Some other parameters that would affect the establishment potential of quarantine weeds are reviewed below.

-The analysis in the previous section focused on weed seeds that have been detected using the conventional sampling methods, however, previous reports identified a number of other quarantine weed species that were likely to be contaminants in bulk maize grain imported from the USA.
+The analysis in the previous section focused on weed seeds that have been detected using the conventional sampling methods.
+However, previous reports identified a number of other quarantine weed species that were likely to be contaminants in bulk maize grain imported from the USA.
 Many of these species would not be detected, particularly when present at lower than 1 seed/kg.
-Based on a sampling intensity of 1 kg quarantine weed seeds could be present at up to 3640 seeds in 1 tonne of maize grain and not be detected (Table 2).
+Based on a sample size of 1 kg quarantine weed seeds could be present at up to 3640 seeds in 1 tonne of maize grain and have less than 5% probability of being detected (Table 2).

-4.4.1 Estimate of seed germination and seedling survival
+3.4.1 Estimate of seed germination and seedling survival